J.P. Crawford Preview, Player Props: Mariners vs. Reds

-J.P.
-Crawford and his .489 on-base percentage over his past 10 games (101 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Cincinnati Reds and Tejay Antone on September 4 at 4:10 PM ET.
+On Tuesday, J.P.
+Crawford (.500 on-base percentage in past 10 games, 112 points above season-long percentage) and the Seattle Mariners play the Cincinnati Reds, whose starting pitcher will be Connor Phillips.
+First pitch is at 6:40 PM ET.

 J.P.
 Crawford Game Info & Props vs. the Reds